CMLKevin/pigeon-banking/README.md

 1. Navigate to the Auction House
 2. Click "Create Auction"
 3. Enter item details (name, description, rarity, durability)
-4. Set a starting price in Agon
+4. Set a starting price in Stoneworks Dollars (₷)
 5. Choose auction duration (in days)
 6. Submit the auction